I don’t have time for the gym. I don’t have time to cook from scratch. I don’t have time to read. I don’t have time to meditate.

 Living By Your Values

 We believe that slow living is a mindset that can be adopted by anyone – it doesn’t matter where you live or what you do for a living.
-The very first step we share for how to start living slower is about identifying your values and what’s important to you.
+The very first step we share for how to slow down is about identifying your values and what’s important to you.
 Then, it’s about curation.
 Place your values at the very heart of your lifestyle and remove the things that detract from these.
 If you value time spent with family, it means taking an honest look at the (unnecessary) things that might be getting in the way.

 “Be a curator of your life.
 Slowly cut things out until you’re left only with what you love, with what’s necessary, with what makes you happy.”